Intel

 Series B in 2003

-OSA Technologies, Inc. specializes in embedded platform management solutions for various sectors, including servers, telecommunications, networking, and storage.
-The company designs, manufactures, and sells intelligent platform management interface (IPMI) firmware and software that support a range of management controllers and systems.
-Founded in 2000 and headquartered in San Jose, California, OSA Technologies also maintains offices in Shanghai, China, and Taipei, Taiwan.
+OSA Technologies, Inc. specializes in embedded platform management solutions for various markets, including server, blade, telecommunications, networking, and storage.
+Established in 2000 and headquartered in San Jose, California, the company also has offices in Shanghai, China, and Taipei, Taiwan.
+OSA Technologies designs, manufactures, and sells intelligent platform management interface (IPMI) firmware and software, which supports a range of management controllers and systems, addressing the needs of clients in a rapidly evolving technological landscape.

 Jungo Software